In the header of page, users can perform a comprehensive search based on ID.

 The examples of detail page are shown above.

-In the multi-gene search page, users can input multiple genes and set filtering parameters to obtain the marker information of these genes.
+In the cell type identification page, users can input multiple genes and set filtering parameters to obtain the marker information of these genes.

 Users can select interested marker information for visualization.